 - 1. Create new sdp_master_config.ini file to describe the existing installations. - 2.
-Run SDPEnv.py to create the new environment this is unlikely to - 3.
+Run create_env.py to create the new environment - 3.
 Run install_services<hostname>.bat to create new services. - a.
 Stop existing services - b.
-Manually move the following files from their existing to new locations: - i. db. files - ii. license - iii. log file(s) - iv. journal - v. checkpoints and archived journals - c.
+Manually move the following files from their existing to new locations:

+'''

+i. db. filesii. licenseiii. log file(s)iv. journal

+'''

+- v. checkpoints and archived journals - c.
 Start new service and check it runs successfully - d.
 Adjust the depot root paths (with 2014.1 or greater use the configurable server.depot.root, otherwise manually edit depot specs and install the appropriate trigger for new depot specs)